Pinky-alt-spec/tictactoe/README.md

 # The Play Page
 #### The user will be directed to this section after satisfying the requirements of the langing page
 ### This game - My Game ;) Instead of the X's & O's, I have decided to use the first letter of the player's username
-### The game will reset if there is a winner or the game is over, of if they decide to.
+### The game will reset if there is a winner or the game is over, if the players decides to.

 ![play](https://user-images.githubusercontent.com/64901994/112340639-f8543180-8c7d-11eb-932a-0d60352ba420.PNG)